Looks like it's time to upgrade your browser. To be more secure and enhance your browser experience try Chrome, Edge or Firefox.

 Greater Bank has been supporting the Hunter Academy of Sport for more than two decades and looks forward to continuing its support of the netball program.

-The Academy gives young athletes from across Newcastle and the wider Hunter Region the opportunity to receive training and tutelage of a world-class standard without the need for moving or traveling to a metropolitan centre.
+The Academy gives young athletes from across Newcastle and the wider Hunter Region the opportunity to receive training and tutelage of a world-class standard without the need for moving or travelling to a metropolitan centre.

 The netball talent development program plays a vital role in the Netball NSW Athlete Pathway by identifying, monitoring and developing the skills of young netball players.
 The program will consist of on court skills training, fitness and athlete education, as per the Netball Australia Develop a Diamond program.